anacunha/rust-on-aws/README.md

-# Rust na AWS
+# Rust on AWS

-Para saber mais sobre Rust na AWS, acesse o [AWS Developer Center](https://aws.amazon.com/developer/language/rust/).
+## Prerequisites

+You will need to create an AWS accounts and setup your access keys.
+Follow the instructions [here](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/getting-started.html#getting-started-prerequisites).

 ## AWS Rust SDK